Please do not delete this element or the one below. This element will only be displayed in author mode.

-Gloves are part of the basic personal protective equipment required for all faculty and staff working in ECU laboratories.
+Gloves are part of the basic personal protective equipment required for all faculty, staff and students working in ECU laboratories.

 Because there are such a wide variety of procedures being done in the labs using a wide variety of chemicals, it would be impossible to identify a single glove that would fill the needs of every lab.
 Gloves must be selected on the basis of the material being handled and the particular hazard involved.